 By the 1850’s, Kenner was one of a select group of stockholders in the Metairie Association that governed New Orleans’ Metairie Course, the track that would reign supreme until the war not only on a local basis, but also nationally—staging “the Best Races in America” that drew horsemen and fans from the North in addition to the South.

-In early 1854, Kenner enhanced his own racing arsenal by purchasing the enslaved jockey Abe Hawkins, who had been riding the Louisiana track circuit for the previous few years.
+In early 1854, Duncan Kenner enhanced his racing arsenal with the addition of jockey Abe Hawkins, an enslaved rider from the Louisiana track circuit.
 During the 1854 Spring Meeting at Metairie, Abe piloted back-to-back record-breaking victories over the second weekend of April.
 Aboard Kenner’s four-year-old colt Arrow, he conquered the competition in the $1,000 Jockey Club Purse, achieving the best time ever at the three-mile distance, with finishing heat times of 5:36 ½ and 5:34.

 But Abe’s most thrilling contest of the weekend was his ride for Northern Louisiana horseman T. J. Wells in a race that continued a rivalry between two sons of the Virginia sire Boston—Wells’ colt Lecomte, versus the invincible Kentucky-bred, Lexington.
 Having lost to Lexington a week prior in Metairie’s Great State Post Stake, the valiant Lecomte was returning to face his undefeated half-brother in the $2,000 Club Purse.
 The colt’s trainer, Hark, insisted that Wells use Kenner’s jockey, stating, “If you can get Abe to ride to Lecomte he will beat Lexington certain.”